-During this time, David also oversighted the ACT Property Group, responsible for managing and preparing long-term plans for housing ACT public servants.
+During this time, David also oversaw the ACT Property Group, responsible for managing and preparing long-term plans for office accommodation for ACT public servants.
 In addition, he led the Strategic Project Facilitation group which facilitated numerous private sector and government and projects including development of the National Arboretum Canberra.

-David joined the ACTPS in April 2007 as Deputy Chief Executive, Business & Projects, Chief Minister’s Department.
+David joined the ACTPS in April 2007 as Deputy Chief Executive, Business and Projects, Chief Minister's Department.

 Prior to joining the ACT Public Service he was the Executive Director of the Master Builders Association of the ACT for nine years.
 In that role he represented the Association with industry, government and business groups including the Canberra Business Council, Local Area Planning and Advisory Committees and was a member of the Occupational Health and Safety Council.